The objective of this tutorial is to provide an overview of LIEF’s API for parsing and manipulating formats.

 print(func)

-To have a better granularity on the location of the imported functions in libraries or to access to other fields of the PE imports, we can process the imports as follows:
+For finer granularity regarding the location of imported functions in libraries, or to access other fields of the PE imports, we can process the imports as follows:

 for imported_library in binary.imports: